adelowo/gulter/README.md

 details about the uploaded file to show to the user, this could be making up the image url or path to the image.
 To get that in your HTTP handler, you can use either:

-- `FileFromContext`: retrieve a named input uploaded file.
+- `FilesFromContextWithKey`: retrieve a named input uploaded file.
 - `FilesFromContext`: retrieve all uploaded files

 Gulter also ships with two storage implementations at the moment:

-- `S3Store` : supports S3 or any compatible service like Minio, Cloudflare R2, Digitalocean spaces and others
+- `S3Store` : supports S3 or any compatible service like Minio,R2 & others
 - `DiskStore`: uses a local filesystem backed store to upload files
 - `CloudinaryStore`: uploads file to cloudinary